Alex Meruelo: Career

 Meruelo began his career in his father's tuxedo business.
 At the age of 23, he decided to open a new type of pizza restaurant catering to Latinos in the US and offering unusual toppings such as chorizo and jalapeños.
-He bought a failing pizza restaurant, and called his new business La Pizza Loca.
+He bought a failing pizza restaurant and called his new business La Pizza Loca.
 Within 5 years, La Pizza Loca opened 12 locations and reached $10 million in sales.

 Meruelo expanded his business focus, founding the Meruelo Group, which has grown into a construction and real estate development firm.
 Meruelo Group has ownership of Neal Electric Corp, Select Electric Inc., and Doty Bros within the Southern California area.
-The group also owns Commercial Bank of California. which Meruelo co-founded in 2003, television stations KWHY-TV and KBEH, radio stations KLOS, KLLI, KPWR, KDAY and KDEY-FM under the Meruelo Media banner, and the Grand Sierra Resort in Reno, Nevada.
+The group also owns the Commercial Bank of California. which Meruelo co-founded in 2003, television station KWHY, radio stations KLOS, KLLI, KPWR, KDAY and KDEY-FM under the Meruelo Media banner, and the Grand Sierra Resort in Reno, Nevada.

 Meruelo purchased food manufacturer and the largest provider and distributor of pre-packaged sushi in the United States Fuji Food in 2009.

 In September 2011, Meruelo announced a $25 million investment in the renovation of the Grand Sierra Resort in Reno, Nevada.

 In February 2013, the Meruelo Group made a bid to buy Donald Trump's Trump Plaza Hotel and Casino for $20 million.
 The deal fell through and the casino closed the following year.

 The SLS Las Vegas (formerly the Sahara Hotel and Casino) in Las Vegas, Nevada, was purchased by the Meruelo Group in June 2017.
 Alex Meruelo plans to turn the casino into a favorite destination for the Hispanic community.
 Meruelo plans to use its media properties to advertise the casino and its events.
 In May 2019, SLS brand owner SBE Hotel Licensing, LLC filed a lawsuit alleging that Meruelo's Las Vegas Resort Holdings, LLC had failed to pay at least $450,000 in licensing fees since November 2018.
 On June 28, 2019, The Meruelo Group and Alex Meruelo announced plans to rename the SLS Hotel as The Sahara Las Vegas.
-On August 29, 2019, the Meruelo Group officially changed the SLS Hotel to Sahara Las Vegas and is located on Sahara Blvd.
+On August 29, 2019, the Meruelo Group officially changed the name of the SLS Hotel to Sahara Las Vegas.